Consultation: Land Set Aside for Nature

 In April 2022, we presented our finding that 38% of our campus is already set aside for nature.
 This is a significant portion of our land, and a great starting point.
 But we want to do more.
 Our Sustainability Strategy commits us to set a target to reach 40%, 45%, or 50% of campus land set aside for nature.
 We presented three hypothetical maps of areas that could be potentially set aside for nature to achieve each of these percentages.

-Now, we’re consulting with you on the areas set aside on these maps, to let us know if the areas identified as potentially being set aside for nature seem right and if there are any areas we have missed that could potentially be added to the map as suitable for conversion.
+In November and December 2022, we consulted with you on the areas set aside on these maps, and asked you to let us know if the areas identified as potentially being set aside for nature seemed right and if there were any areas we have missed that could potentially be added to the map as suitable for conversion.

 You can read more about ‘land set aside for nature’ and how we categorise which areas of land qualify in our Biodiversity strategy and draft biodiversity policy [PDF.
 436KB], where you will also find a glossary of biodiversity terms.